matomo-org/developer-documentation/docs/master/Piwik/Notification.md

 #### Description

 Notifications having the
 highest priority will be displayed first and all other notifications below.
+See self::PRIORITY_*

 #### Signature